lassebomh/self-server/README.md

 ![Self Server](./important.jpg)

-This repository turns a tab into a mock server, that can handle requests coming from its own domain.
+This repository creates two iframes on the same origin (within a different origin), and uses them to mock a server and a client.

 For example: